WitherDoggie/forgotten-forest/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+# The Forgotten Forest

+Enter the forgotten lands and face the new dangers and adventures trapped within.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+Available under the LGPL-3.0 license.